juxt/astro-website/src/pages/blog/a-bitemporal-tale.md

           :where
-          ; datalog's where is quite different though ; datalog's where block combines binding of fields you want with filtering expressions ; where-expressions are organised in triplets / quadruplets
+          ; datalog's where is quite different though ; datalog's where block combines binding of fields you want with filtering expressions ; where-expressions are organized in triplets / quadruplets

           [?entity-id    ; first  : usually an entity-id
            :person/name  ; second : attribute-id by which we filter OR which we want to pull out in 'find'